Bearer/bearer/docs/quickstart.md

 A progress bar will display the status of the scan.

-Once the scan is complete, Bearer will output a summary report with details of any rules failures, as well as where in the codebase the infractions happened.
+Once the scan is complete, Bearer will output a security report with details of any rules failures, as well as where in the codebase the infractions happened.

+By default the `scan` command use the SAST scanner, other [scanner types](/explanations/scanners) are available.

 ## Analyze the report

-The summary report is an easily digestible view of the security problems detected by Bearer.
+The security report is an easily digestible view of the security problems detected by Bearer.
 A report is made up of:

 - The list of [rules](/reference/rules/) run against your code.
 - Each detected failure, containing the file location and lines that triggered the rules failure.
-- A summary of the report with the stats for passing and failing rules.
+- A stat section with a summary of rules checks, failures and warnings.

 The [Bear Publishing](https://github.com/Bearer/bear-publishing) example application will trigger rule failures and output a full report.
 Here's a section of the output containing a failure snippet and the final summary: